ahlashkari/IoT-ZwaveNetLyzer/README.md

 # Installation

-Before installing or running the NTLFlowLyzer package, it's essential to set up the necessary requirements on your system.
+Before installing or running the ZwaveNetLyzer package, it's essential to set up the necessary requirements on your system.
 Begin by ensuring you have both `Python` and `pip` installed and functioning properly (execute the `pip3 --version` command).
 Then, execute the following command:

 ```bash
 pip3 install -r requirements.txt
 ```

-You are prepared to install NTLFlowLyzer.
-To proceed, execute the following command in the package's root directory (where the setup.py file is located), which will install the NTLFlowLyzer package on your system:
+You are prepared to install ZwaveNetLyzer.
+To proceed, execute the following command in the package's root directory (where the setup.py file is located), which will install the ZwaveNetLyzer package on your system:

 ### On Linux:
 ```bash